 Marie Curie's Information and Support team has produced this information with help from:

-- Director of Corporate Services, Marie Curie
+- Head of Clinical Quality, Marie Curie

 - Our Readers' Panel volunteers.